Table of Contents

 Many folks are nervous to begin meditating.
 They believe that a person can be good or bad at it.
 However, meditation is more a state that overcomes us, rather than something that we do.

 There have probably been times you were riding a bicycle or reading a book and you felt an immense sense of peace, clarity, and stillness.
-The truth is, you were meditating.
+Then you should know the truth is, you were meditating.
 You were fully engrossed in the present moment.
 Dhyana simply asks us to set aside time each day to invite meditation into our minds and hearts.

-We can improve our chances of experiencing meditation by sitting in a quiet space and using pranayama, pratyahara, and dharana in unison.
+We can boost our meditation experience.
+Find a quiet space.
+Then, use pranayama, pratyahara, and dharana together.

 8. Samadhi